francois-le-ko4la/LinuxTutorial/How to : dns filtering.md

 My personal list of DNS filters which allows me to have a balance between efficiency and family use of a network link.
 I use this list with AdGuard Home -> filter 60% of my traffic...

+# Adguard Home

+I use the Docker image : https://hub.docker.com/r/adguard/adguardhome Easy to setup, easy to use.

+# Filters

+Below, my filter used with AdGuard.

 ```yaml
 - enabled: true
   url: https://adguardteam.github.io/AdGuardSDNSFilter/Filters/filter.txt